Update: As of November 2017, Google ended support for Eddystones on iOS. The “Physical Web” now only works on Android.

 So far so good.
 The disadvantage has already been addressed: iBeacons according to Apple’s specification always need their own app, which must be developed for both iOS and Android.
 Even if the development with our SDKs for iOS and Android is very efficient, apps are never cheap.
 In addition, not every user installs an app just for a visit to a museum or a weekend trip.

 Beacons for the mobile web

-Google knows this and introduced their Eddystones over a year ago.
+Google knows this and introduced its Eddystones over a year ago.
 The requirements for using them are Android 4.3 or higher with a current Chrome browser or iOS 7 or higher – also with Google’s browser installed.
 The mobile Opera will do the trick also.

 Here’s an intro video from July 2015:

 Sounds exciting, right?
-But Google’s physical web isn’t really “ready for primetime” yet.
+But Google’s physical web isn’t really “ready for prime time” yet.
 This might be the reason why there is hardly anybody interested in it.
 There is not even a German translation of the Wikipedia page.

 Recently Google has made some significant improvements and shipped it with the latest version of their Play Services to all Android handsets.
 Notifications are now somewhat more noticeable.
 It’s getting there, slowly.

 Google’s specifications are strict.
 The online company controls quite detailed what a physical web URL should look like.
 There may be a maximum of 17 characters (Why?
-No one knows.), the content must be encrypted by SSL (which is actually useful) and Google’s search engine bots cannot be hold back by a robots.txt file from indexing the content (which leads to others problems).
+No one knows.), the content must be encrypted by SSL (which is actually useful) and Google’s search engine bots cannot be held back by a robots.txt file from indexing the content (which leads to others problems).

 Update: We can now work even with very long domain names.